queenisabaer/wishlist/README.md

 - Test error handling for failed requests

 ### Browser Compatibility
-  The tests were conducted using the following browsers:
+  The tests were conducted using the following browser:

-- Google Chrome Version 121.0.6167.160 <br>
+- Google Chrome Version 126.0.6478.126 <br>
-The following tests were conducted by using [browserling](https://www.browserling.com/) <br>
+Tests were also carried out for the following browsers using [browserling](https://www.browserling.com/) <br>
-- Edge Version 118
+- Edge Version 122
-- Firefox 119
+- Firefox 124
-- Opera 104
+- Opera 108
+- Brave 1.63
+- Vivaldi 6.6

 ## Deployment